INSIGHTS · FREE ME UP AI

 A few things to confirm before you finalise your policy:

-AI Use Policy Template - [Organisation Name]
+AI Use Policy Template - Your Organisation Name

 Version: 1.0

-Review date: [12 months from approval]
+Review date: 12 months from the date of approval

 Purpose